 Homework and Exams

 All homework is submitted within the WebAssign environment.
 Do not disregard the importance of the homework part of your course grade.
-Your final HW submission must be done no later than 12:00 noon the day after their nominal due date (i.e., Tuesday homework will be have its last submission by 12;00 noon on Wednesday, Thursday homework by noon on Friday).
+Your final HW submission must be done no later than 11:59 p.m. of the day it is due.
 The purpose of the discussion section is to allow you to get all the assistance you need to help you submit finished and correct homework.
 Do not disregard the importance of the discussion part of the course.
 In general, students who attend discussion sections regularly, do better in the course.
 The actual assignments are accessed individually by each student when they enter the WebAssign website (https://www.webassign.net/utah/login.html

 ).
-The lowest two homework scores will be dropped when we compute the homework score for the semester..
-Your lowest two homework scores will be dropped.
+The lowest three homework scores will be dropped when we compute the homework score for the semester.

-There will be three examinations during the term (see Tentative Schedule
+There will be four examinations during the term (see Tentative Schedule

 ).
-They will test you on both the information in the textbook and the homework problems, and also that discussed in class.
+The examinations will test you on material in the textbook and the homework problems, and also that discussed in class.
 You may use one standard sheet of paper (both sides) with notes and formulas during each exam.
-The lowest of your three exam scores will be dropped when computing your total points for the course.
-The final exam (for which you may use four note sheets), is on Friday, August 5 (7:30-9:45 a.m.) will be comprehensive, but weighted towards chapters 35-38, which will not have been covered on the previous three exams.
+The lowest one of your first three exam scores will be dropped when computing your total marks for the course.
+Your three lowest homework scores will also be dropped.
+The final exam (for which you may use four note sheets) is on Thursday, 1 August and will be comprehensive but weighted towards chapters 35 – 38, which will not have been covered on the previous three exams.
 The total for the term will consist of 20 per cent for homework, 54 per cent for the sum of the best three exams, 26 per cent for the final exam for a total of 100 percent.

 Tuition payment due Tuesday, May 29

 | Thursday, July 4